-The KBS bus service 34 leaves fairly regularly for the city centre; most travellers however take a taxi or arrange to be picked up by their hotel or tour operator.
-The Mercedes taxis take passengers to the central city hotels for a fixed fare.
+The bus services leave fairly regularly for the city centre; most travellers however take a taxi or arrange to be picked up by their hotel or tour operator.

 Tel: +254 (0)20 822 111

-The facilities at the airport are fairly limited, but include a bank and bureau de change, left luggage, telephones and fax, medical aid, a bar and restaurant, duty-free shops selling curios, a post office, tourist information and hotel reservations.
+The facilities at the airport are fairly limited, but include a bank and bureau de change, left luggage, telephones, medical aid, a bar and restaurant, duty-free shops selling curios, tourist information, and hotel reservations.
 There are disabled facilities, but passengers should advise their airline in advance of any special needs.

-Parking at Jomo Kenyatta International Airport is charged at KSH 60 per hour for short-term parking, and KSH 70 per hour for long-term parking.
+Parking at Jomo Kenyatta International Airport is charged at KSH 60 per hour for short-term parking.

 Nairobi Airport Taxis: the taxi fares above are intended as a guideline only.